Worst Ebola outbreak on record tests global response

 Mali’s death toll rises to four; more than 90 quarantined.

-To win approval of $6.2 billion in emergency funds, Obama administration tries to assure senators its efforts to contain Ebola at home and abroad are making progress.
+Family of Thomas Eric Duncan, the only person to die of Ebola in the United States, reaches an undisclosed settlement.

-U.S. nurses protest over Ebola protection; 400 health workers strike in Sierra Leone over pay.
+U.S. nurses protest over insufficient Ebola protection; 400 health workers strike in Sierra Leone over pay.

-Nov.
-13: Mali announces tougher health checks at border crossings after its second outbreak.

-Liberia’s President Ellen Johnson Sirleaf will not seek extension to state of emergency imposed in August over Ebola, a sign of progress in fight against the virus.